tbradbury/learning-site/md-posts/eks-basics.md

     name: "{{  .Chart.Name }}"
 ```

-This will hook up you deployed app to a AWS load balancer so you can access it from the outside world.
+This will hook up your deployed app to a AWS load balancer so you can access it from the outside world.

 You can now run `helm install tutorial-site ./app-chart` and your app will be deployed to your Cluster.

 2 ways to see if it has worked:

-`kubectl get pods` note the name of your pod and run `kubectl port-forward tutorial-site-xxxx-xxx 3000:3000` go to localhost:3000 andyou will see your app.
+`kubectl get pods` note the name of your pod and run `kubectl port-forward tutorial-site-xxxx-xxx 3000:3000` go to localhost:3000 and you will see your app.

 But you set up a load balancer so instead run `kubectl describe service tutorial-site` and get he LB url - http://xxxxxxxxxxxxxxxxxxxx-xxxxxxx.eu-west-1.elb.amazonaws.com